PS Adelaide: Return to Echuca

 On Saturday 9 May 1964, current Governor of Victoria Sir Rohan Delacombe unveiled a plaque on the site of the PS Adelaide in the presence of some 300 people, celebrating the handing over of the former steamer to Echuca's Mayor, Cr W A Lynch from Barry Beehag (President of Echuca's Apex Club).
-The Echuca Council guaranteed in June 1981 to preserve the PS Adelaide in the Hodwood Gardens, opposite the Bridge Hotel, Echuca.
+The Echuca Council guaranteed in June 1981 to preserve the PS Adelaide in the Hopwood Gardens, opposite the Bridge Hotel, Echuca.
 However, this was soon reversed in 1984 when the council opted to refloat the vessel in the Murray River.
 In 1980, the Echuca City Council received a $150,000 grant from the State Gold Lottery funds, and restoration works began in December 1980.
 Work was interrupted in 1983 when shipwright K Hutchinson was seconded to caretake the PS Pevensey during filming of All the Rivers Run.
 The Adelaide was re-introduced to the waters of the Murray River on Sunday 4 March 1984, at 5:20pm.

 By March 1985, the paddleboxes of the vessel had been re-shaped to become semi-circular.
 At 11:30am on 10 September 1985, the PS Adelaide left her port under her own steam for the first time in 25 years.
 With restoration completed in 1985, the Adelaide was re-commissioned by the Prince and Princess of Wales.
 Following four weeks of refurbishment, the PS Adelaide returned from a prolonged hiatus to regular passenger service from the Port of Echuca over the Queen's Birthday long weekend in June 2021.